an0425/Aqukin/README.md

 # Aqukin
- Discord Bot - Aqukin your diamond ninja combat maid
+ Discord Bot - Aqukin your diamond ninja combat maid, a bot that was created based on a Virtual Youtuber known as **Minato Aqua**